netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "start-time-utc" indicates the start time in UTC format.

    The "duration" parameter specifies, in units of seconds, the time period of the first occurrence.
-Unless specified otherwise (e.g., described in the "description" statement), the "duration" also applies to subsequent recurrence instances.
-When unspecified, each occurrence is considered as immediate completion or hard to compute an exact duration.
+Unless specified otherwise (e.g., through additional augmented parameters), the "duration" also applies to subsequent recurrence instances.
+When unspecified, each occurrence is considered as immediate completion (e.g., execute an immediate command that is considered to complete quickly) or hard to compute an exact duration (e.g., run a data analysis script whose execution time may depend on the data volume and computation resource avaliability).

 Note that the "interval" and "duration" cover two distinct properties of a schedule event.